-Sky Chadde is Investigate Midwest’s managing editor.
+Sky Chadde is Investigate Midwest’s assistant editor/senior report.
 He can be reached at firstname.lastname@example.org.

 Meatpacking companies have begun vaccinating their workers, and Tyson Foods is requiring its workers to be vaccinated.
 The below figures reflect totals since the beginning of the pandemic.
 It’s unclear how many workers who have tested positive have recovered.

 Since April 2020, there have been at least 86,000 reported positive cases tied to meat and poultry processing facilities from at least 499 outbreaks in 38 states, and at least 423 reported worker deaths in at least 67 plants in 29 states.